 ARCH8111.
-Conservation management planning (4 units)
+Conservation management plan workshop (3 units)

 This course focuses on preparing a conservation management plan as an essential component of the Heritage Impact Assessment for a heritage building or site.
 Drawing on actual cases from overseas and Hong Kong, students have the opportunity to consolidate their understanding of the entire conservation process.